Ascension Convent: History

 St Catherine Church of Ascension Convent.

 In 1721, the convent was renovated on behest of Peter the Great.
 In 1737, it was damaged by fire and again renovated by the order of Anna Ioannovna.
 During the Patriotic War of 1812, the sacristy of Ascension Convent, with the Icon of the Virgin Hodegetria, painted by Dionisius in 1482, was moved to Vologda.
 A two-storey almshouse was added in 1823.
 But the most important 19th-century addition was the Church of Saint Catherine, built to a fanciful Neo-Gothic design by Carlo Rossi (illustrated, to the right).

 By 1907, the monastery had a mother superior, 62 nuns and 45 lay sisters.
 Ten years later, the ancient buildings were damaged by Bolshevik artillery fire during the October Revolution.
-In 1929, the convent complex – including the majestic 16th-century cathedral – was torn down by the Soviet government in order to make room for the Red Commanders School, named after the All-Russian Central Executive Committee.
+In 1929, the convent complex – including the majestic 16th-century cathedral – was torn down by the Soviet government in order to make room for a military school, named after the All-Russian Central Executive Committee.

 Some of the icons of Ascension Convent were moved to the State Tretyakov Gallery and State museums of the Moscow Kremlin.
 The iconostasis of the Ascension Cathedral was moved into the Cathedral of Twelve Apostles (also in the Kremlin), while the tombs of the Muscovite royalty were transferred into an annex of the Archangel Cathedral, where they reside to this day.